-

 Cycle racing and the perfect crime

 I just read a wonderful blog entry from Cycling Inquisition on the appropriation of nationality and the hyper-real manner in which fans of cycling willingly give up their grip on reality in favour of the fantastic (or not-real).
-I was Read more
+I was foolishly inspired to write something on how we have lost the ability to distinguish the… Read more

 -